Cargo Interoperability for Commercial Space Stations

 Near-term deliverables:

-• Operations Playbook (planning, partner coordination, ground procedures, anomaly playbooks)
+• Operations Playbook (planning, partner coordination, ground procedures, anomaly playbooks) to give guidelines for sending cargo to multiple stations

-• A SILC container family (versioned spec, handling, labeling, restraint logic)
+• A SILC container family (versioned spec, handling, labeling, restraint logic) for a standardized format of sending and handling space cargo

 Later: Transporter architecture (tug-agnostic) and Multi-station logistics network